 GDS is an entirely free software for the visualization of data, as discussed above.
 That means that the capabilities of GDS are less complicated than those of the paid Tableau packages described above.

-Nevertheless, GDS is your choice if you are looking for a great simple data visualization tool that will help you shape your multilevel data into one beautiful interactive dashboard.
+Nevertheless, GDS is the obvious choice if you are looking for a great, yet simple data visualization tool that will help you shape your multilevel data into one beautiful interactive dashboard.
 With GDS, you can easily build a line, pie, and bar charts, followed by multiple filtering options.
-At the same time, in GDS dashboards, advanced techniques such as using machine learning, programming languages, or custom multigrade formulas remain unavailable.
+At the same time, in GDS dashboards, you can use advanced techniques such as using machine learning, programming languages, or custom multigrade formulas.

 Tableau helps you to use a range of sophisticated strategies for data processing, such as:

 Tableau is also more abundant in terms of design flexibility.
-Although the Tableau data visualization toolkit lacks some simple functions such as drawing arrows.
+Still, the Tableau data visualization toolkit lacks some simple functions such as drawing arrows.

 As discussed in the sections above, Tableau and GDS are quite different in many ways of visualizing data.

-To make your decision-making process easier, here’s a thumb rule to follow:
+To make your decision-making process easier, here’s the rule of thumb follow:

-If you’re a large business, focusing on data subtraction and use with a team of on-site data analysts–go for Tableau.
+If you’re a large business focusing on data subtraction and use with a team of on-site data analysts, then go for Tableau.
 It will open up a new horizon that includes not only data visualization but also data analytics capabilities specific to your business.

 If you’re a small to medium-sized business that appreciates data visualization but isn’t ready to invest its time and money in first-class data reporting, go for GDS.
 GDS data visualization software will allow you to create beautiful dashboards for your investors and potential clients quickly without asking for any commitment to money or human resources.

-Please feel free to contact the Loginworks team when you need help setting up your GDS or Tableau dashboard, managing data analytics reports, or deciding on the best-suited platform for you!
+Please feel free to contact the Loginworks team if you need help setting up your GDS or Tableau dashboard, managing data analytics reports, or deciding on the best-suited platform for you!